2026 Palm Sunday Witness

 in Solidarity with Our Neighbors

 On Palm Sunday, we remember Jesus’ public procession into Jerusalem—a march of courage, humility, and holy disruption in the face of empire.
-This year, we will embody that story in our own city.
+This year, we embodied that story in our own city.

-Join us in downtown Nashville on Sunday, March 29 at 2:00 p.m as we gather at First Lutheran Church and process together to the State Capitol.
-With palms in hand, clergy in purple stoles, banners raised, and songs and prayers on our lips, we will offer a serious, prayerful, and determined witness.
+On Sunday, March 29, we gathered in downtown Nashville at First Lutheran Church and processed together to the State Capitol Complex.
+With palms in hand, clergy in purple stoles, banners raised, and songs and prayers on our lips, we offered a serious, prayerful, and determined witness.

-We will pause at three locations along the route—including the Fred D. Thompson Federal Building, the Department of Human Services, and Beth Harwell Plaza near the Capitol—we will pause for brief reflections, scripture, and prayer focused on three calls of Jesus:
+We paused at two locations along the route—the Fred D. Thompson Federal Building and the William Snodgrass Tennessee Tower Plaza near the Capitol.
+At these stops, we will take time for brief reflections, scripture, prayer, and song focused on three calls of Jesus:

 • Free the Oppressed – Standing against rising authoritarianism, racism, and Christian nationalism, and proclaiming Christ’s justice and dignity for all.